Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/m4/task4.2/readme.md

 ### 10. How to remove a user's password and provide him with a password-free login for subsequent password change?

-`passwd -d username` should be ran to remove the password, following with the `passwd -e username` to set the password to immediately expire, which in turn will force the user to change the password at the user's next login.
+`passwd -d username` can be used to remove the password, following with the `passwd -e username` to set the password to immediately expire, which in turn will force the user to change the password at the user's next login.

 ![Screenshot11](https://github.com/Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/blob/main/m4/task4.2/Screenshots/11.jpg)